Wake up. Pee. Brush teeth. Get dressed. Head to gym. Spin. Come home. Shower. Then what?

 You see, up to this point I did not write down my assignments because I could keep it all in my head.
 I was 15 years old.
 I had school, sports practice, and a fast food job.
 In the grand scheme, it wasn’t that much on my plate.

 Despite not having much on my plate, every once in a while, things still fell through the cracks.
-I did sometimes miss an assignment or forget to study for a quiz.
-I’d remember a shift that I had offered to cover at work, but I didn’t remember to bring my uniform to school.
+I did sometimes need help with my assignment, which kids these days get through websites like Essayhelp.org.
+If not the assignment, it would be a shift that I had offered to cover at work, but I didn’t remember to bring my uniform to school.
 It wasn’t all that time, but it was often enough.
 When Ms. Soltis, then, opened up this challenge, I was excited to get on board.

 Just like that, things changed.
 I stopped forgetting things.
 This is important to note: Some things still didn’t get done.
 It wasn’t, though, because I didn’t remember to do them.
 It was because I was too busy or something came up.
 Things weren’t falling through the cracks.
 I was able to plan for them now.